oayres/react-ssr/README.md

 Also, there's a couple of caveats for now.
 We're working on them:

-- You _must_ use static routes of your app currently.
-You might be able to define them how you want in future releases.
-- You have to use Babel so the plugin can work some magic.
-This might not be required in the future.
-If it still is, we'll consider adding Typescript transformers and any other alternative requirements.
+- Only tested with React Router v4 static routing for now. v3 or less support will likely be added soon.
+Ultimately we recommend you upgrade
-- Your React components _must_ must be an export default, higher order components should be wrapped with decorators:
+- Your React components _must_ must be an export default, higher order components should be wrapped with decorators, rather than inline around the class name:
 ```jsx
 @myDecorator
 class MyComponentName extends Component {}